-There have been no changes in the Company's internal control over financial reporting, as such item is defined in Exchange Act Rules 13a-15(f) and 15d-15(f), during the fiscal quarter ended March 30, 2012, that have materially affected, or are reasonable likely to materially affect the Company's internal control over financial reporting.
+As disclosed in the Initial Form 10-Q, there were no changes in the Company's internal control over financial reporting, as defined in Rules 13a-15(f) and 15d -15(f) under the Exchange Act, during the fiscal quarter ended June 29, 2012, that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+However, as a result of management's identification of the material weaknesses described above, the Company instituted a number of actions and designed and is in the process of implementing changes in its internal control over financial reporting.
+These actions and changes in internal control over financial reporting are described in detail in the Form 10-K/A.